JumpstartLab/classes-exercises/README.md

 > Dear Developer,
 >
 >   As the CEO of Planetastic it is my pleasure to welcome you to the team.
->   We are so very excited to have you here and looking forward how you are
+>   We are so very excited to have you here and are looking forward to all
+>   the great things you are going to build.
+The sky is the limit for us
->   going to take us into the future of Airline flight management.
+>   in Airline flight management software.
 >
 >   Sincerely,
 >      Minimum Viable CEO
 >

 ## Description

-The following exercises are designed to teach you how to effectively build a complex system through small steps.
-Each step you will write code to implement the functionality required to make the tests pass.
-Each exercise builds on the previous.
+The following exercises are designed to teach you how to effectively build a complex system through a series of small steps.
+Each step of this adventure you will be presented with a series of problems to solve.
+Your objective is to implement the functionality defined in the tests.
+You finish a step when all the tests pass.
+Each exercise can be solved independently, however, each step introduces logical and domain information you will use on the next step.

-The goal of the exercises is to learn about how to build and manage multiple classes and to effectively compose them in a large scale application.
+The goal of theses exercises is to practice building an application which is composed of multiple different classes.
+This will start to help you understand how larger applications are created.

 Complete the exercises in the following order: